adithiajay06/SilverCare/README.md

 # SilverCare
 “AI-powered elderly care system with voice assistance, fall detection, and caregiver monitoring”
-# SilverCare

-SilverCare is an AI-powered elderly care application designed to ensure safety, health, and independence for senior citizens.

 ## Features
 - Voice-based medicine reminders